shaynlink/ghpages/README.md

 ## Environment Variables

-Just `BUILD_DIR`, the build directory relative to your repository root.
+`BUILD_DIR`, the build directory relative to your repository root.
 You can also pass `.` if you want to push your repository root.

+`BRANCH`, the branch relative to your repository root.
+Default is `main`

 ## Example Usage